rakesh-meka/TG-NPDCL_EV_charging_stations__Analysis/README.md

 This project analyzes **EV charging station consumption data** from the **Telangana Northern Power Distribution Company Limited (TG-NPDCL)** for the year **2024**.
 The data, obtained from public monthly reports, was processed using Python to extract insights on **electricity consumption, high and low-demand regions, and seasonal trends**.

 ## 📂 Dataset Information
-# TG-NPDCL EV Charging Stations Consumption Data

-This dataset has been downloaded from the [Telangana Open Data Portal](https://data.telangana.gov.in/dataset/tg-npdcl-ev-charging-stations-consumption-data).
-It contains information on electricity consumption at electric vehicle (EV) charging stations under **TG-NPDCL (Telangana Northern Power Distribution Company Limited)**.

 ## 🔗 Source
 **Website**: [Telangana Open Data Portal](https://data.telangana.gov.in/)
 **Dataset Link**: [TG-NPDCL EV Charging Consumption Data](https://data.telangana.gov.in/dataset/tg-npdcl-ev-charging-stations-consumption-data)
+This dataset has been downloaded from the [Telangana Open Data Portal](https://data.telangana.gov.in/dataset/tg-npdcl-ev-charging-stations-consumption-data).
+It contains information on electricity consumption at electric vehicle (EV) charging stations under **TG-NPDCL (Telangana Northern Power Distribution Company Limited)**.

 The data consists of monthly, I have **merged monthly reports** from January 2024 to December 2024 using python.
 The key columns include: